mnorin/ba.sh/README.md

 - Business rule validation
 - Default values

 Technically you can bypass validation simply writing to the object property array, but this is due global nature of bash environment.
-No complex limitation implemented, and it's a consious decision.
+No complex limitation implemented, and it's a conscious decision.
 It's a convention, and you can choose to follow it or not (it's better to follow if you want your code to do exactly what you want it to do).

 ### 4. Method dispatch

-Technically it's just calling behaviour on specific instances.
+Technically it's just calling behavior on specific instances.

 This is what it looks like:
 ```bash